vankov/iris.ai.project/README.md

 ![image](https://github.com/vankov/iris.ai.project/assets/6031570/8b5af743-dced-42e8-a73d-9313b1f6313c)

 Apparently the results are far from perfect, but this is not suprising given that the the model was trained in a tiny subest of the available data.
+The "quantum physics" category is undersampled and no intance of it is even present in the validation set.

 Source code description:
 config.py - contains all the constants (e.g. filenames, sample sizes, seeds, etc) used throughout the project